contentful/slash-developers/docs/tutorials/ios/using-delivery-api-on-ios.md

 ## Configuring the API client

 The class [*CDAClient*][3] manages all requests to the API.
-For most apps, you will have a single Space which contains all your data.
+For most apps, you will have a single space which contains all your data.
 In this case, it is recommended to create a singleton category on top of *CDAClient* to make it simple to dispatch requests from any part of your app:

 ~~~ objc
 @implementation CDAClient (Guide)